CUA Case Manager

 Tabor Community Partners

 The CUA case manager provides on-going direct service support to assigned children/families ensuring the development and implementation of comprehensive delivery plans based on team assessments of client’s needs.
 The case manager will also assist families in developing parenting practices and skills that reduce safety risks and enhance ability to provide a nurturing environment for children.
 Will work on-call status according to program needs.
 Regular travel required.
+For now working a hybrid work schedule, 2 days at work and 3 days working from home.
+Must continue to provide required field work according to DHS requirements.

 The CUA case manager must have a Bachelor’s degree in Social Work or related field including but not limited to sociology, psychology, counseling, criminal justice, education, divinity, or public health administration.